TorchSpatiotemporal/tsl/docs/source/usage/quickstart.rst

     Using conda allows to automatically solve PyTorch and PyG dependencies, choosing the latest CUDA version available supported by the system.

-To install tsl using conda, clone the repository, navigate to the library root directory and create a new conda environment using the provided conda configuration:
+To install :tsl:`tsl` using conda, clone the repository, navigate to the library root directory and create a new conda environment using the provided conda configuration:

 .. code:: bash